 By doing so, you can observe the details of the object with no deviation.

 If everything goes well, you can confirm the rotating parts of an UFO as well as the shape of its windows.

 Furthermore, if you find an UFO, you should record the time and place.

 It would be perfect if you record the constellations in the background of the UFO.

 If the data are recorded at the same time by at least three persons at different places, you can identify the exact position of the UFO.

 If more data are available to you, you can also identify the orbit of the UFO as well as its exact shape.

-Currently, Kiuchi is planning an experiment with graduate students to record UFOs.
+Currently, Kiuchi is planning an experiment with graduate students to observe an UFO in Japan.

-In this experiment, he arranged optical telescopes and cameras at intervals of ten meters.
+In this experiment, Kiuchi arranged optical telescopes and cameras at intervals of ten meters.

 The cameras react automatically with the light emitted from the flying object in the sky and record its position.